-Coaching companies in KOTA are criticised a lot for the tremendous pressure a student has to go through during his days of preparation.
+Coaching companies in KOTA are criticized a lot for the tremendous pressure a student has to go through during his days of preparation.
 Some cases of suicide have also been reported in recent years from the city of KOTA.

-The coaching ecosystem in KOTA is a well proven mechanism.
-The high class infrastructure with best of the best faculties available in India comprises the ecosystem.
+The coaching ecosystem in KOTA is a well-proven mechanism.
+The high-class infrastructure with best of the best faculties available in India comprises the ecosystem.
 Every year more than 1.5 lacs students go to KOTA from different parts of the country to prepare for the IIT dream.

 The backstory of my preparation:

-It all started from the 9th grade of my high school when a teacher of mine introduced me to the IIT dream.
+It all started in the 9th grade of my high school when a teacher of mine introduced me to the IIT dream.
 From then, my only dream was to study at an IIT after completion of my schooling.
 Schooling completed in 2010 and I managed to score 90% on my H.S.L.C examination.
 Though I failed to get a rank within the top 20 of the state, I was quite ok with my result.
 In my state, during our time, JEE was a secondary thing.
-Primary focus of everyone was on the board exam results.
+The primary focus of everyone was on the board exam results.
 Going with the flow, it was decided to enroll into a secondary school within the state board for 11th and 12th.
 My preparation for the IIT dream was now skipped to the dropping year.

 It was in the mid of 2012, my preparation for the great IIT dream started.
 I was in KOTA then, the mecca of JEE coaching.
 I started studying day and night putting everything behind.
 Far away from teenage distractions, students faced during their KOTA life, I was just focussing on my studies.
 The classes were quite enjoyable.
 Everything was going fine with a life surrounded by DPPs and Sheets.
 The "IIT dream” seemed to be quite near just a year away.

 IIT( JEE) never seemed to be this much easier before coming to KOTA.
 Nobody was actually focussing on the NITs.
 Everyone was just after a grand goal computer science from IIT Bombay.
-As faculties used to say "If you aim for much higher goals than your capabilities, you will still end up at something higher than your capabitities".
+As faculties used to say "If you aim for much higher goals than your capabilities, you will still end up at something higher than your capabilities".

-Introspection: Even after all the sacrifices, hard work and systematic preparations, I failed to make it to the IITs.
+Even after all the sacrifices, hard work, and systematic preparations, I failed to make it to the IITs.
 Nothing can hurt you more than failing in something you always dreamt of.
 What can be the reason?
 What went wrong?
 How can someone fail in the main test even after performing so well on the various mock tests?
 Was it due to pressure and stress during the exam hours?
 Was there any lack in the preparation?
 All these questions were on my mind over these years.

 Revision is the key: As the chapter is completed, most of the students can solve the majority portion of the sheets whereas these same students fail to solve 30% of these problems after 2-3 months.
-This happens due to lack of revision.
-The other side of the story is the course gets completed in a superfast way, sometimes one chapter a day.
+This happens due to a lack of revision.
+The other side of the story is the course gets completed in a super-fast way, sometimes one chapter a day.
 It is quite tough for many students to match with the speed.
 It becomes next to impossible to revise something that was being taught 3 months back.
 This is the prime reason why most students who used to perform well in coaching tests fail the JEE exam.

-A student goes through tremendous pressure and stress during the exam hours.
-Most of the students fail to handle stress during the exam hours which ends their dream for lifetime.
-One who can handle the stress, wins in the game.
+A student goes through tremendous pressure and stress during exam hours.
+Most of the students fail to handle stress during the exam hours which ends their dream for a lifetime.
+One who can handle the stress wins in the game.

-By the way one can never be a failure until he accepts himself to be one.
+By the way, one can never be a failure until he accepts himself to be one.
 As one of my teachers in coaching CSS Sir said “All successful persons are not IITians and all IITians are not successful”.
 The struggle is still on and very soon something big is going to happen that will be worth more than the IIT dream.
 I am very much confident about it.